 -Major Mahama, an commander was gruesomely murdered in a mob action at Denyira Obuasi in May

--22nd suspect in the murder grabbed after months of hiding
+-22nd suspect in the murder case has grabbed after months of hiding

 A young man suspected to have taken part in the lynching of Major Maxwell Mahama at Denkyira Obuasi has been apprehended.